Clinical Mental Health Counseling MA

 Class of 2017

-My name is Ariel, and I am a student in the Clinical Mental Health and Counseling Health and Behavioral Medicine Concentration.
+My name is Ariel, and I am a recent graduate from the MA program in Clinical Mental Health Counseling with a Concentration in Health and Behavioral Medicine.
 After earning my BA in Russian Area Studies in 2006, I worked in publishing, starting as an editorial assistant at the New England Journal of Medicine, and working my way up to senior editorial manager at a local startup where I managed editorial programs for brands such as IBM, Pampers, and Purina.

 Management was not part of my career plan, but when it became clear that I was going to be in charge of others' welfare, I began reading about it—and I enjoyed implementing what I learned.
 For some of my peers, good management was about getting things done.
 I saw good management as the opportunity to create an environment in which those who answered to me could learn, grow, and do their best work, and I soon realized I wanted to do that as my full-time job, not just as an aside to project management.

-Graduate school is a major and sometimes stressful life event-right up there with getting married, having a child, and being late on your taxes.
-My transition had a few bumps along the way, and I was happy to discover a strong support system here at William James College to help me along.
+Graduate school is a major and sometimes stressful life event.
+My transition had a few bumps along the way, and I was happy to discover a strong support system at William James College to help me along.
+Feel free to reach out if you have any questions about the program, or life after school!